 Copenhagen City Walks is an amazing app for people who are doing Copenhagen on a budget.
 It provides a bunch of self-guided walks through the city, with tons of information about the sights you can see on each walk.
 This is perfect for people who want to walk around the city and learn about history, art and architecture without having to spend money on guided tours or public transportation.

-If you don’t, our recommendation is to download the ‘offline area’ map for the areas of Denmark you know you will be traveling in on a given day.
+If you don’t, our recommendation is to download the ‘offline area’ map for the areas of Denmark you know you will be travelling in on a given day.
 Keep tabs on your own current location through your phone’s GPS receiver (independent from the internet connection) so you can avoid heading the complete wrong direction while trying to find that special smørrebrød spot you’ve been recommended.

 When visiting Copenhagen, the Rejseplanen, or ‘travel planner’ app, is a totally free way to find the most efficient way of traversing public transportation around the city.
 This trusty app is used widely by locals and visitors in Copenhagen and is accessible in English.